frosenberg/frosenberg.github.com/_posts/2014-08-14-docker-boot2docker-and-dns-resolution-of-containers.md

 ### Prerequisites
 You need to have the following software installed.

-  * Mac OS X (this guide is not required for Linux because it can run docker natively)
+  * Mac OS X (this guide is not required for Linux because it can run docker nativly)
-  * [boot2docker](http://boot2docker.io/) v1.1.1 (Note: I run the boot2docker ISO from [here](https://medium.com/boot2docker-lightweight-linux-for-docker/boot2docker-together-with-virtualbox-guest-additions-da1e3ab2465c) because I allows me to mounte /Users in the containers which is great for testing code that I'm working on)
+  * [boot2docker](http://boot2docker.io/) v1.1.1 (Note: I run the boot2docker ISO from [here](https://medium.com/boot2docker-lightweight-linux-for-docker/boot2docker-together-with-virtualbox-guest-additions-da1e3ab2465c) because I allows me to mount /Users in the containers which is great for testing code that I'm working on)
   * [docker](http://www.docker.com) v1.1.1
   * git